enjoychallenge/jpad/doc/codestyle.md

 * Every `*.js` inside `src/client` directory is ready for compilation using Closure Compiler's advanced mode.
 Exceptions:
   * `*.externs.js` is excluded from compilation, it might be treated as [externs files](https://developers.google.com/closure/compiler/docs/api-tutorial3).
 * Namespace provided by `goog.provide` corresponds to the sequence formed by file path and file name (see above).
 If you convert namespace to lower case and remove trailing underscores, the character string is equal to or starts with the sequence.
- * Example: File `src/client/path/to/file.js` forms `path.to.file` sequence and it may contain following namespaces:
+ * File `src/client/path/to/file.js` forms `path.to.file` sequence, so it may contain following namespaces:
     * `path.to.file`
     * `path.to.File`
     * `path.to.FILE_`